designbyheart/custom-package/README.md

   - Better Comments (aaron-bond.better-comments)
   - Path Autocomplete (ionutvmi.path-autocomplete)
   - Flow Language Support (flowtype.flow-for-vscode)

-# Things to improve

-- [ ] Need to consider scenario if user has not allowed permission for push notification or user disable the permission
-- [ ] We need to communicate to user on why we need push notification permission

 # How To Upgrade to next version of React Native
 - Follow the instructions here -- https://github.com/pvinis/rn-diff-purge